PolusAI/microjson/README.md

 ## Specification

 For more detailed information about the MicroJSON structure and its components, please refer to the [Specification](docs/index.md) file.
-It also includes a page on [MicroJSON and OME NGFF](docs/ome_ngff.md).

 ## External Resources